 Poor center support often leads to people rolling to the middle of the bed.
 I’ve seen metal rails and thick wooden rails that sag under the weight of a mattress plus people, and sometimes even when no one is lying on it.
 If there’s no center rail crossing the slats, the slats will inevitably sag.
-Center support legs down the middle of the mattress gives you a comfier and more stable night’s sleep.
+Center support legs down the middle of the mattress give you a comfier and more stable night’s sleep.

 Poorly Designed or Cardboard Bed Boards (AKA Bunkie Boards)

 Almost no bed boards, or bunkie boards, are appropriate for use by adults.
-Usually these are comprised of a few thin pine slats topped with cardboard.
+Usually, these are comprised of a few thin pine slats topped with cardboard.
 These will squeak and sag in numerous ways, making for a very unpleasant night’s sleep.
 If a retailer is recommending you use a bed board or bunkie board with a platform bed, then it probably shouldn’t be used as a platform bed at all.

 What should a sturdy platform bed look like?

-A sturdy platform bed should have [see above]:
+A sturdy platform bed should have: